Last updated on February 14th, 2023 at 11:20 am

 But, you will still ensure that your core muscles have adequate time to rest and recover.

 Once more, performing stomach vacuums constantly will typically blunt their effect.

-This is great for increasing strength and endurance, plus it will also improve posture and help reduce lower back pain.
+- Flexing your abs can increase strength and endurance.
+Plus, it helps to improve posture and reduce lower back pain.